devsurajrai/devnest/README.md

 <h1 style="text-align:center;">devsnest- THAs 😎</h1>

-This repo consist of all the THA (Take Home Assignment) of the  DSA and Fronend classes .
+This repo consist of all the THA (Take Home Assignment) for the  DSA and Fronend classes .

 ## Table of content: (Frontend)
 #### HTML,CSS & Javascript